Skip to main content

 async executor({ htmlResource }) {

-const htmlCode = Buffer.from(htmlResource).toString();
+const htmlCode = Buffer.from(htmlResource.bytes).toString();

 const newHtmlCode = htmlCode.replace('my-app-data', data);